 This unique activity was created by Jennifer Stanchfield.

-This set of small processing objects are a great way to get your group thinking metaphorically during your debrief.
+This set of small processing objects is a great way to get your group thinking metaphorically during your debrief.

 Ideas for Using Miniature Metaphors: